socketstream/socketstream/CONTRIBUTING.md

 A detailed explanation can be found in this [AngularJS commit conventions document][commit-message-format].

+## Code conventions

+The codebase was converted from CoffeeScript, so there are certain notations that are a result of that and not a convention for the project.
+Use your best judgement when writing code and make it as readable as possible.
+Consistency with existing codebase is one of the best ways to make the code easier to understand, so you should take care not to diverge without a very good reason.

+1) Wherever possible functions should be declared in the classic way and not as variables.
+2) Variables should be declared where they are used and not at the top of the module except for module wide variables and imports.

+These guidelines should not be seen as religion, but rather as a default, and should in effect be seen in 90+% of the codebase.
+If you are finding yourself sticking to them only occasionally, you are doing something wrong.

 ## Documentation generation

 We use [ngdocs][ngdocs] module for generating documentation files.